patchamama/The-last-book-page/README.md

 # Objective

-The aim of this application is to provide the possibility of commenting on book readings, hence the name: _the last book page_, as a call to socialise reading every time the last page of a book is closed, and also to organise future readings (hence the bookmarks).
+This application aims to provide the possibility of commenting on book readings, hence the name: _the last book page_, as a call to socialize reading every time the last page of a book is closed, and also to organize future readings (hence the bookmarks).

 # Table of contents